Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 "What is this Arnica Montana?
 Does It Work?"

 Arnica Montana is an herb that's supposed to help reduce bruising.
-It may be helpful although I really haven't seen a difference.
+It may be helpful although Dr D really hasn't seen a difference with its use.
 It shouldn't hurt.
 It can be picked up at health food stores as it is not considered a drug (at least in California).

 "I want a lot of work done, but I turned 50 this year and am afraid that I'll heal slower, or have more risks than a younger woman."